Higher Standards Tutorial, Inc.

 How do the SAT and ACT differ?

-Under the new digital format, students will still be required to take the test in a school setting under the watchful eye of a proctor, but they will be allowed to take it on their own laptop, tablet or iPad or to use a school-provided or College Board-provided device.
-The test will be shorter and will be student-adaptive, adjusting the difficulty of the second half of the verbal and math questions based upon the student's performance in the earlier ones.
-Reading passages will be shorter and will be matched with only one question.
-While the paper-and-pencil version of the SAT has had two math sections...a shorter one on which calculators are not permitted and a longer one on which calculators can be used...the new version will allow calculator usage for the entirety of the math section...graphing calculators will also be embedded into the digital program for students who do not have their own.
+THE SAT & PSAT EXAMS: Since the 2023-2024 school year, both the PSAT and SAT exams have shifted from a paper-and-pencil exam to a computer-based one.
+Under the digital format, students are still required to take the test in a school setting under the watchful eye of a proctor, but they are allowed to take it on their own laptop, tablet or iPad or to use a school-provided or College Board-provided device.
+The test is shorter than was the paper-and-pencil version and is student-adaptive, adjusting the difficulty of the second of two verbal and math sections based upon the student's performance in the first sections.
+Reading passages are shorter and are matched with only one question per passage.
+The math sections allow calculator usage for the entirety of the math section and have an additional graphing calculator embedded into the program.

 What are the GPA and test requirements for the Florida Bright Futures scholarships...and should I still apply for the scholarships if I plan to attend an out-of-state school?

 The Florida Academic Scholars (FAS) award provides 100% of tuition costs and applicable fees at Florida public institutions, while the Florida Medallion Scholars (FMS) award provides 77% of those tuition costs; the award amount that would have been provided to the student for a public institution can also be applied toward the tuition at private institutions in Florida.
 Both scholarships require community service hours and a minimum weighted GPA (based upon specific core college-preparatory coursework): a 3.5 for the FAS and a 3.0 for the FMS.
-For the Class of 2023, the SAT/ACT requirements are 1330 SAT/29 ACT (for the FAS) & 1210 SAT/25 ACT (for the FMS); for the Class of 2024, the SAT/ACT requirements are 1340 SAT/29 ACT (for the FAS) & 1210 SAT/25 ACT (for the FMS) -- these score requirements are based on super-scoring, i.e. the highest section of each type, even if they were earned on separate test dates.
-Note that even test dates as late as June of a student’s senior year can be applied toward the scholarships.
+For the Class of 2026, the SAT/ACT requirements are 1330 SAT/29 ACT (for the FAS) & 1190 SAT/24 ACT (for the FMS); for the Class of 2025, the SAT/ACT requirements are 1340 SAT/29 ACT (for the FAS) & 1210 SAT/25 ACT (for the FMS) -- these score requirements are based on super-scoring, i.e. the highest section of each type, even if they were earned on separate test dates.
+Note that test dates as late as June of a student’s senior year can be applied toward the scholarships.
 Even if you plan to attend an out-of-state college, you should still apply for the scholarship in your senior year of high school because the scholarship is only attainable while you are still in high school but remains valid for up to five years after your high school graduation; thus, if you change your mind within those five years and transfer to a Florida university, the scholarship will still be available to you.

 What special accommodations are available for students with learning disabilities & differences, and how do I go about getting them?

 There are a number of special accommodations that students can receive to compensate for various learning differences.
 The most common accommodations allow students 50% or 100% extra time.
 SAT and ACT score reports do not distinguish between standard and nonstandard testing, so the colleges will be unaware of any special conditions under which students took the exam.
-If you suspect you have a learning difference, do not hesitate to get tested; it is far better to be well-informed, and special testing accommodations in school and on standardized tests are meant to level a playing field that would otherwise be imbalanced against your favor.
+If you suspect that you have a learning difference, do not hesitate to get tested; it is far better to be well-informed about yourself, and special testing accommodations in school and on standardized tests are meant to level a playing field that would otherwise be imbalanced against many people with learning differences.
 Note also that having been diagnosed with a learning disability does not automatically entitle you to special testing accommodations.
 The testing must be recent, the psychometrician needs to recommend the special accommodations, the student’s high school needs to be informed (a person cannot have a learning disability for SAT & ACT purposes but be free of that issue at school), an Eligibility Form must be submitted to the testing companies, and a number of other hurdles must be jumped.
 This approval process can take months and is not guaranteed, so start the process early.
 For additional guidance, you can call ETS/College Board at 609-771-7137 and the ACT Organization at 319-337-1332.

 More questions?
 We’d be happy to answer them!
 Call Higher Standards at 305-969-2012.